simgrid/simgrid/docs/source/tuto_smpi.rst

 ------------------------

-As a SMPI user, you are supposed to provide a description of your virtual platform, that is mostly a set of simulated hosts and network links with some performance characteristics.
+As a SMPI user, you are supposed to provide a description of your simulated platform, that is mostly a set of simulated hosts and network links with some performance characteristics.
 SimGrid provides a plenty of :ref:`documentation <platform>` and examples (in the `examples/platforms <https://framagit.org/simgrid/simgrid/tree/master/examples/platforms>`_